 When it comes to getting to meal reservations or getting to the parks (other than Magic Kingdom) in a tight timeframe, we still favor using Uber.
 It isn’t a perfect service, but it generally will beat using Disney’s bus services in a pinch.

-Disney has announced that the Skyliner will begin operations on September 29, connecting Hollywood Studios, Epcot, Pop Century Resort, Art of Animation Resort, Caribbean Beach Resort, and (opening December) Riviera Resort.
+Disney has announced that the Disney World Skyliner gondola system will begin operations on September 29, connecting Hollywood Studios, Epcot, Pop Century Resort, Art of Animation Resort, Caribbean Beach Resort, and (opening December) Riviera Resort.

 While we are expecting the Skyliner to enhance transportation at the resort, we’ll have to see what supply and demand looks like for this new transportation system before we can really draw any solid conclusions.

 Conclusion - Disney’s Art of Animation Resort

 Putting aside the question of Pop Century vs. Art of Animation for a second, there’s no questioning that Art of Animation is a good value option if the rooms appeal to you.

 Art of Animation has a great pool and one of the best food courts on property.
 Those two checkboxes alone make it worthy of consideration for a value traveler.
 It’s also close to Epcot and Hollywood Studios, which means any long bus waits are at least offset by short trips.
 Or you can get a cheap Uber to those parks.

 Overall though, we’re unlikely to return to Art of Animation unless it’s to visit a family suite.
 We’re not Little Mermaid zealots, and we feel strongly that Pop Century offers much better value.